ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-vpc-routing.md

 If you use only a private route, then your default route `0.0.0.0/0` in NSX T0 gateway routes all traffic to the VPC.
 {: note}

 You must define inbound traffic from VPC.
 Then, you must create a VPC route in the Zone to the IP subnet or prefix that you are using in the NSX overlay.
-As the NSX T0 uses Active-Standby, the HA VIP provides high availability for the routing of private traffic between VPC and your NSX overlay.
+As the NSX T0 uses Active-Standby, the HA VIP provides HA for the routing of private traffic between VPC and your NSX overlay.
 Therefore, the next-hop for the VPC route must be the HA VIP, as specified on the following table.

 | Interface name | Interface type | VLAN ID | Subnet | Allow float | Allow IP spoofing | Enable Infra NAT | NSX interface | Segment name |
 | ---------------|----------------|---------|--------|-------------|-------------------|-------------------|--------------|------------ |